JoaoAJMatos/VINC/README.md

 > :warning: _**Attention**_: Project under development :warning:

-The following code is not finished and is under heavy development. **Experimental features are being added every day**.
+:exclamation: The following code is not finished and is under heavy development. **Experimental features are being added every day** :exclamation:

 :exclamation: _**Do not**_ use this code in order to develop a stable bug-free undetectable backdoor :exclamation: